iraklisPapadopoulos/iraklisPapadopoulos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm Iraklis.
-I'm a Biostatistician currently working as research assistant and consultant in B-STAT, the Biostatistics and Research Methods Center of ULiège Public Health Department and CHU of Liège.
+I am a Biostatistician currently working as a research assistant and consultant at B-STAT, the Biostatistics and Research Methods Center of ULiège Public Health Department and CHU of Liège.
+I studied Mathematics at Aristotle University of Thessaloniki and graduated from the MSc program in Biostatistics at the National and Kapodistrian University of Athens.
+Most of the time, you will find me coding in R Studio or behind a camera's viewfinder.